Michae1y1/BERT-bug-report-classification/README.md

 ├── manual.pdf                          # General user manual
 ├── replication.pdf                     # Full replication guide
 │
-├── README for NB+TF-IDF.md             # Markdown guide for NB+TF-IDF model
-├── datasets/                           # Additional datasets (if any) └── results/                            # Outputs from all models
+├── README .md                          # Markdown guide for this project ├── datasets/                           # Folder for datasets └── results/                            # Folders for data tested by the author
 ```

 ---